Old Whittemore Academy

 In reflecting upon the historical pathway of educational facilities in Conway for our children, we must give homage to the late Rev. Benjamin Franklin Whittemore, a Caucasian, from Boston, Massachusetts.
 He served in the U.S. Army as a Chaplain and later as Superintendent of Education for the Freedmen's Bureau in South Carolina following the Civil War.
 He established about seventy schools and churches throughout South Carolina.

 Recorded history shows that Rev. Whittemore and Rev. Richard H. Cain met in Marion, SC to collaborate out of concern for children of color, and funding was soon provided for a school and church in Conway, S.C.
-The school was called the Old Academy.
 Later, the school was named for Rev. Whittemore.

 Rev. Whittemore served two terms in the SC House of Representatives and two years in the U.S. House of Representatives.
 After Reconstruction, he returned to Massachusetts to work as a publisher.
 Rev. Whittemore and his wife had two children.
 He died at age seventy on January 25, 1894 in Montvale, Massachusetts.